 - Ask your class if they are experienced in using Zoom (or whatever) and maybe direct them to the Zoom for Beginners class which runs periodically.

 - It is up to you to organise Zoom or other platforms to deliver your course.
 Your U3A may provide support.
 John Travers can provide support and tutorials if needed.
 A free Zoom licence is likely to cut off at 40 min, however many tutors find this a convenient pause to invite members to have short break, while you send out a fresh meeting invitation for another 40 min.
+This is much quicker if you schedule the course as a Recurring meeting which means that the same link is used for repeated session, so if cut short, members use the same link to rejoin the meeting.

 Adding resources to your course